 Windows, external doors and joinery

 Repair category 2

-Notes Double glazed window units to the two velux windows have failed, as a result of defective seals, allowing condensation to build between the panes.
+Notes A few double glazed window units have failed, as a result of defective seals, allowing condensation to build between the panes.
+Some of the windows show signs of weathering and were stiff to open.
+Some windows have also been painted shut, therefore we were unable to open/test these.

 External decorations

 Repair category 1

-Notes No obvious significant defects noted, allowing for normal weathering.
+Notes No obvious significant defects noted.
+Paint finishes and decorated external surfaces will require redecoration on a regular basis.